 It all sounds very Shakespearean.

-And yet, narcissistic abuse remains very difficult to explain to someone who has never been in a relationship with a narcissist.
+And yet, still, it remains difficult to explain narcissistic abuse to someone who has never been in a relationship with a narcissist.

 But where in pop culture do we turn to understand how and why narcissists prey upon people’s minds and emotions?